 — Manchester City (@ManCity) July 15, 2021

-What an absolute beauty this is.
-All blue kit which is just pure.
+What an absolute beauty both the home and away kits are.
+Starting with the all blue home kit which is just pure.
 The white panels on the ribs also add a really nice touch.
 City have kept it simple, like a lot of teams this season, and the end product is sensational.
 Note to all kit suppliers: simplicity is underrated.

 Simple but with a touch of class, this Liverpool home shirt is a beauty.
 The slight diagonal lines through the kit are beautiful, and so too is the orangey-red trim.
-Their away kit pushes them up in our latest rankings, as it is a nod to some of their past away jerseys and is extremely stylish.
-You can wear that away number with some jeans out at the pub.
+Their away kits both push them up in our latest rankings, as both are a nod to some of their past away jerseys, hallmarks of the club and both are extremely stylish.
+You can wear both away shirts with some jeans out at the pub.
+Lovely stuff.

 Crafted in stone, celebrated in style 👌